digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-34.md

 * Started developing my lecture material on an introduction to probabilistic reobotic control for the modelling course.
 * Submitted a research proposal to EPSRC on verified co-simulation.

+#### Daniella Tola
+* Integrated the C# backend for unifmu together with Christian.
+We haven't pushed it to the master branch yet.
+* Starting looking into visualization of robots in Unity.
+They have recently been working on making it easier to visualize and simulate robots in Unity (https://github.com/Unity-Technologies/Unity-Robotics-Hub)
+* Starting looking into the Unity FMU in into-cps, to understand how it works.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2